makehumancommunity/gl-test-cases/README.md

 * 12 *Mouse rotation* - Draw a quad and implement mouse rotation to be able to rotate it.
 Since there is no perspective nor lighting yet, it might not look overly impressing.
 * 13 *Draw two triangles using Qt's wrappers* - Use Qt's VAO and VBO wrappers to draw two separate triangles.
 * 14 *Draw a cube using shared indices* - Use the glDrawElements call to draw a cube where vertices are shared between faces.
-* 15 *Implement a crappy light model* - Try to implement some kind of directional lighting.
-The math is probably way off.
-Also, it's aimed at smooth objects, which the used pyramid definitely isn't an example of.
+* 15 *Implement a basic light model* - Try to implement some kind of directional lighting.
+Use this to light a 3D object loaded from wavefront obj (to get proper vertex normal specifications)

 ## Results